Cuisine of New England: Massachusetts

 Boston is known for baked beans (hence the nickname "Beantown"), bulkie rolls, and various pastries.
 Boston cream pie is not a pie but a cake with custard filling.
-The origins are mysterious, but it is likely that antecedent cakes were made with either a sponge cake or a pound cake.
+The origins are mysterious, but antecedent cakes were likely made with either a sponge cake or a pound cake.

 Parker's Restaurant, located inside the Parker House Hotel, was the premier dining establishment in Boston in the 19th century and remains a fine-dining establishment in Boston's Government Center area.
-The a-la-carte menu from 1865 included a range of local seafood offerings like oysters, fried clams, mackerel, shad, salmon in anchovy sauce, cod in oyster sauce, and soft-shell crab.
-Other meat dishes included chicken fricassee, potted pigeons, corned beef and baked beans with pork.
-Sides included corn, rice, macaroni, potatoes, asparagus, green peas, radishes and fried bananas.
+The à la carte menu from 1865 included a range of local seafood offerings like oysters, fried clams, mackerel, shad, salmon in anchovy sauce, cod in oyster sauce, and soft-shell crab.
+Other meat dishes included chicken fricassee, potted pigeons, corned beef, and baked beans with pork.
+Sides included corn, rice, macaroni, potatoes, asparagus, green peas, radishes, and fried bananas.
 Sweet pastry and puddings were also served such as Indian pudding, custard, apple pie, rhubarb pie, Washington pie, Charlotte Russe, and blancmange.
 The restaurant was also famous for creating the Parker House roll, which is now popular throughout the United States.